zzw922cn/Automatic_Speech_Recognition/README.md

 - [ ] Implement more ASR models following newest investigations
 - [ ] Provide fast TensorFlow Input Pipeline

-## Contact Me
+## Contact Us
-If my code is helpful to you, please give me a **star and fork** to encourage me to keep updating.
-Thank you.
+If this program is helpful to you, please give us a **star or fork** to encourage us to keep updating.
+Thank you!
+Besides, any issues or pulls are appreciated.

 For any questions, welcome to send email to :**zzw922cn@gmail.com**.
-If you want to contribute to this program, welcome to email me!
+Both I and **Hitesh Paul** are main contributors.